 When it comes to the watch’s glass, the sapphire crystal material is at the top.
 If your watch has sapphire crystal glass, it means that it has the highest quality glass available today.
 As the name suggests, this type of watch glass is made of sapphire material.

 However, it is usually made of synthetic sapphire, not real sapphire.
-Strong and scratch resistant sapphires.
-It looks fine and almost impossible to scratch, only a very hard material like diamond can scratch it.
+Strong and scratch-resistant sapphires.
+It looks fine and almost impossible to scratch; only a tough material like a diamond can scratch it.

 Isn’t it blue sapphire?
 Yes, it’s blue.
 But they can also be red, green, yellow, or purple.
-This is because other materials in the crystal such as copper, chromium, iron or titanium give it their hue.
+This is because other materials in the crystal, such as copper, chromium, iron, or titanium give it its hue.
 Clear and pure sapphires are hard to find.
 This is the reason why synthetic sapphires are more commonly used.

 How are sapphire crystals made?
-It was originally made by Auguste Verneuil, a French chemist who made sheets of glass using powdered aluminum oxide, heated them, and put them under extreme pressure.
+Auguste Verneuil originally made it; a French chemist who made sheets of glass using powdered aluminum oxide heated them and put them under extreme pressure.
 The crystals are then heated to remove internal stresses that could cause damage.
 The final stage of production is processing it into sheets, and a strong protective glass is formed.

-Until today, sapphire crystal was the material of choice used by high-quality watches to protect the dial.
-Apart from being scratch resistant, sapphire crystal was also chosen because it looks more luxurious aesthetically than other materials such as acrylic and mineral crystals.
+Until today, the sapphire crystal was the material of choice used by high-quality watches to protect the dial.
+Apart from being scratch-resistant, the sapphire crystal was also chosen because it looks more luxurious aesthetically than other materials such as acrylic and mineral crystals.

 Are you interested in Sapphire Crystal watches?
 Most of our watch selection features Sapphire Crystal glass; discover more at your nearest The Time Place boutique.